kateolmstead/javascript-sdk/README.md

         <td>
             The type of transaction occurring:
             <ul>
                 <li>BuyItem: A purchase of virtual item.
-The <code>quantity</code> is added to the player's inventory</li>
+The <code>quantity</code> is added to the user’s inventory</li>
                 <li>
-                    SellItem: A sale of a virtual item to another player.
-The item is removed from the player's inventory.
+                    SellItem: A sale of a virtual item to another user.
+The item is removed from the user’s inventory.
 Note: a sale of an item will result in two events with the same <code>transactionId</code>, one for the sale with type SellItem, and one for the receipt of that sale, with type BuyItem
                 </li>
                 <li>
                     ReturnItem: A return of a virtual item to the store.
-The item is removed from the player's inventory
+The item is removed from the user’s inventory
                 </li>
                 <li>BuyService: A purchase of a service, e.g., VIP membership </li>
-                <li>SellService: The sale of a service to another player</li>
+                <li>SellService: The sale of a service to another user</li>
                 <li>ReturnService: The return of a service</li>
                 <li>
-                    CurrencyConvert: An conversion of currency from one form to another, usually in the form of real currency (e.g., US dollars) to virtual currency.
+                    CurrencyConvert: A conversion of currency from one form to another, usually in the form of real currency (e.g., US dollars) to virtual currency.
 If the type of a transaction is CurrencyConvert, then there should be at least 2 elements in the <code>currencyTypes</code>, <code>currencyValues</code>, and <code>currencyCategoriess</code> arrays.
                 </li>
-                <li>Initial: An initial allocation of currency and/or virtual items to a new player</li>
+                <li>Initial: An initial allocation of currency and/or virtual items to a new user</li>
-                <li>Free: Free currency or item given to a player by the application</li>
+                <li>Free: Free currency or item given to a user by the application</li>
                 <li>
-                    Reward: Currency or virtual item given by the application as a reward for some action by the player
+                    Reward: Currency or virtual item given by the application as a reward for some action by the user
                 </li>
                 <li>
-                   GiftSend: A virtual item sent from one player to another.
+                   GiftSend: A virtual item sent from one user to another.

                    Note: a virtual gift should result in two transaction events with the same <code>transactionId</code>, one with the type GiftSend, and another with the type GiftReceive
                 </li>
-                <li>GiftReceive: A virtual good received by a player.
+                <li>GiftReceive: A virtual good received by a user.
 See note for GiftSend type</li>
             </ul>
         </td>
     </tr>
     <tr>
         <td><code>otherUserId</code></td>
         <td>
-            If applicable, the other player involved in the transaction.
-A contextual example is a player sending a gift to another player.
+            If applicable, the other user involved in the transaction.
+A contextual example is a user sending a gift to another user.
         </td>
     </tr>
     <tr>